-Biscayne Bay is a shallow estuary, a place where freshwater from the land mixes with salt water from the sea and life abounds.
-It serves as a nursery where infant and juvenile marine life reside.
-Lush seagrass beds provide hiding places and food for a vast array of sea life.
-In fact approximately 70 percent of the area's recreationally and commercially important fishes, crustaceans, and shellfish spend a portion of their young lives in the bay's protective environment.
+Biscayne Bay is a shallow estuary.
+It is a place where freshwater from the mainland mixes with salt water from the sea.
+The bay serves as a nursery for marine life.
+Lush seagrass beds provide hiding places as well as food for a vast array of sea life.
+Many fish, crustaceans and shellfish spend a portion of their lives in the protective environment of the bay.

-Protected from the ocean to the east by a chain of islands or keys and by the mainland to the west, the bay is one of the most productive ecosystems in the park.
+The bay is one of the most productive ecosystems in the park.
 Fresh water flow brings nutrients from inland areas.
-Plants use these nutrients, along with energy from the sun, carbon dioxide, and water to produce food through photosynthesis.
+Plants combine these nutrients with energy from the sun, carbon dioxide and water to produce food.

-Beneath the bay's clear waters are two primary ecosystems: hardbottom and seagrass.
+Beneath the clear water of the bay are two primary ecosystems; hardbottom and seagrass communities.